catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 Introduction
 ------------

-Image data in CATMAID is referced by stacks.
+Image data in CATMAID is referenced by stacks.
 Stacks in turn are organized in projects.
 The data used by a stack can have one of various types of data sources.
 A simple and often used source is a simple folder structure of tiled image data for each stack.
 To be